-Using ASDF with Table I/O
+Using ASDF with Table I/O¶

-ASDF provides readers and writers for Table using the Unified File Read/Write Interface.
-This makes it convenient to read and write ASDF files with Table data.
+High-level Unified File I/O. This makes it convenient to read and write ASDF files with

-Basic Usage
+Basic Usage¶

 Given a table, it is possible to write it out to an ASDF file: